christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 # Flux VS Single State Tree

 I attended the Reactive Conference in Bratislava a couple of weeks ago.
 I even gave a talk on [Cerebral](https://youtu.be/BfzjuhX4wJ0?t=5h44m34s) if you want to check it out.
 One of the questions after the talk was "How does Cerebral relate to Redux?".
 This is a difficult question to answer because they really try to solve different problems, but I would like the opportunity to answer a redefined question: "How does Flux differ from using a single state tree?".

-That way I am not in a position to favor my own creation over Redux.
+By asking this I am not in a position to favor my own creation over Redux.
 You might say now; "But is not Redux a single state tree?".
 Yeah, it is!
 So what is the difference between Redux and a single state tree library like [Baobab](https://github.com/Yomguithereal/baobab)?
 Please read on and I will explain.
 I will also be answering a more fundamental question about Flux's verbosity, even in Redux.
 Yes, I will actually say something bad about Redux.
 It does not feel good, because Redux is a really great project and Dan Abramov is one of the most humble developers in the community.
 But I think Dan will agree that even though Redux is stated by some as the de facto standard for Flux we should still bring in new ideas and talk about how we can solve our day to day problems with different approaches.

 If you have not heard of Flux before you should read up a bit on that first.
 I will be using [Facebook Flux](https://facebook.github.io/flux/), the [Alt](http://alt.js.org/) project and [Redux](https://github.com/rackt/redux) to explain the evolution of Flux.
 Then I will compare them to using a single state tree like [Baobab](https://github.com/Yomguithereal/baobab) to point out that there is a different approach.